Newaluigi/Malo/README.md

 ### Key features
 * Navbar fixed
-* Search form
+* Home section with parallax
-* Match gallery
+* Presentation section
-* Game
+* Section with links
-* Sign-up
+* Footer-form

 <br />

 ### Details
-The site is developped in mobile-first but some screens below are from desktop because of the scroll.
+The site is developped as an one-page website, the navbar is fixed with 2 links to extern websites and one link to the footer on the bottom.
+Themain picture is fixed as well to make a parallax effect.
 <br />
 #### Home section
 Animation added on the  main button.